jullienl/HPE-Synergy-baremetal/readme.md

 ## Configure Windows DNS Server

 The Windows DNS Server to be managed by Ansible should meet below requirements:
 - PowerShell 3.0 or newer
 - .NET 4.0 to be installed
 - A WinRM listener should be created and activated

-To configure WinRM, you can simply run [ConfigureRemotingForAnsible.ps1](https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1) on the Windows Server to set up the basics.
-This script sets up both HTTP and HTTPS listeners with a self-signed certificate and enables the `Basic` authentication option on the service.
-This is an offical PowerShell script from Ansible repository.
+To configure WinRM, you can simply run [ConfigureRemotingForAnsible.ps1](https://raw.githubusercontent.com/jullienl/HPE-Synergy-baremetal/master/files/ConfigureRemotingForAnsible.ps1) on the Windows Server to set up the basics.

+The purpose of this script is solely for training and development, and it is strongly advised against using it in a production environment since it enables both HTTP and HTTPS listeners with a self-signed certificate and enables Basic authentication that can be inherently insecure.

 To learn more about **Setting up Windows host**, see https://docs.ansible.com/ansible/2.5/user_guide/windows_setup.html#winrm-setup

 ## Preparation